TheodoreWolf/hyperoptax/README.md

 ## Roadmap
 I'm developing this both as a passion project and for my work in my PhD.
 I have a few ideas on where to go with this library:
 - Callbacks!
-- Some clumpiness in the acquisition function; there is literature that can help.
 - Reduce redundant kernel recomputation — currently the full K matrix is rebuilt each iteration when only the new row/column is needed.
 - Length scale tuning currently uses a fixed Adam step count; smarter convergence criteria could help.